nitosan/GearVRf-docs/docs/getting_started.md

 ### DayDream

-Enable Google VR Service from "Settings" => "Apps" => "Google VR Service" make sure it click permissions to enable the permission it required to run.
+Enable Google VR Service from "Settings" => "Apps" => "Google VR Service" make sure it has the permission it required to run.